lsst-sims/sims_featureScheduler_runs_1.3/README.md

 ## twilight_neo

 Looking at executing a NEO survey in twilight time.
+XXX--These simulations had a bug, please see the updated v1.4 simulations that have been corrected.

 ## wfd_depth